 Undergraduate Certificate in Latin American Studies

 Take a dynamic approach to learning Spanish and experiencing the culture of Latin America with the Undergraduate Certificate in Latin American Studies in Temple University’s College of Liberal Arts.
-Since 1973, the interdisciplinary, 17-credit Latin American Studies Semester (LASS) program provides a unique and enriching experience each spring semester for students interested in Latin American culture, economy, language, politics and society.
+Since 1973, the 17-credit, interdisciplinary Latin American Studies Semester (LASS) certificate program provides a unique and enriching experience each spring semester for students interested in Latin American culture, economy, language, politics and society.
+This program is housed in the Department of Spanish and Portuguese.

-You'll develop a deep understanding of Latin America and build language proficiency through a structured sequence of courses that meet five days a week and are conducted entirely in Spanish.
-Build a strong sense of community with classmates and instructors as you prepare for the semester’s culminating event—a 21-day trip to Quito, Ecuador.
+You'll develop a deep understanding of Latin America and build language proficiency through an intentional array of interdisciplinary courses that meet five days a week and are conducted entirely in Spanish.
+Build a strong sense of community with classmates and instructors as you prepare for the semester’s culminating event—a 21-day trip to Quito, Ecuador in February and March.

-While abroad, students attend classes at the Andean Center for Latin American Studies, explore the country, live with a local family and participate in service learning activities.
+While abroad, students attend classes at the Andean Center for Latin American Studies, explore the country and live with a local family.
 The LASS program emphasizes language fluency in and out of the classroom, and it helps students form cultural empathy from a global perspective.
-After their time abroad, students engage in community service opportunities in Philadelphia, allowing them to further explore the language and culture.
+Before and after their time abroad, students engage in community service opportunities in Philadelphia, allowing them to further explore the language and culture.

 Upon completion of the program, students receive a certificate and a waiver for the General Education World Society requirement.